-Council is committed to buying from local business where such purchases may be justified on Best Value Procurement.
+Council is committed to buying from local business where such purchases may be justified on the basis of delivering Best Value Outcomes.

 4 Apply a Consistent and Standard Approach

 Council will provide effective and efficient commercial arrangements for the acquisition of goods, services and works.